Roman number d. How do Roman numerals work?

 The Latin alphabet became isolated around the 7th century BC. e. and originally included only 21 letters: A, B, C, D, E, F, Z, H, I, K, L, M, N, O, P, Q, R, S, T, V and X.

-Alsu - sh
+Alsou - sh

 Now we give examples of numbers that are written in Roman numerals:

-Now let's write:
+Now let’s write it ourselves:

-1941 - MSMXXXXXXI
+1941 - MSMXXXXI

-1945 - MCMXXXXXXV
+1945 - MSMXXXXV

 2987 - MMCMLXXXVII